Matthew-Eucaristo/SolarSystemProject-Grafkom/README.md

 This projects uses Maven to manage all Dependencies.

 ## Additional Information
 Please note that this is originally a school-project and bad / smell code writings are to be expected.
+As for how each object were made, you can check this document out: https://docs.google.com/document/d/1Hx1eupbs4ZowUYD5cZY68-Ye9VHQbUzwGZDqyfokQx0/edit?usp=sharing

 ## License
 [MIT](LICENSE)